parallelle/options-pricing-and-hedging/README.md

 # Option Pricing and Dynamic Hedging

-Derivative pricing and hedging models developed as part of undergraduate Financial Mathematics coursework at The Ohio State University.
+Derivative pricing and hedging models in Excel.
 ## Overview

 This project applies mathematical methods for derivative pricing and risk